ClydeDz/hours-to-days-chrome-extension/README.md

 By default, the number of hours per day is set to 8 (in line with most corporate working hours).
 And by default, the tooltip message will show up for 3 seconds.
 If you need to change any of these values, you can customize it in the Options page of this extension.
 Just click on the Hours to Days extension from the top-right extensions group.

+Please note, it will work on most websites but it will not work on PDFs.

 ## Credits

 Developed by [Clyde D'Souza](https://clydedsouza.net/) Please consider [buying me a coffee](https://sponsor.clydedsouza.net/) to support my development endeavors.